OliverHennhoefer/unquad/docs/source/user_guide/weighted_conformal.md

 ## Overview

-Weighted conformal p-values extend classical conformal prediction to handle cases where the test data distribution differs from the calibration data distribution.
-This is particularly useful in scenarios with covariate shift, where the input distribution changes but the conditional distribution of anomalies given inputs remains the same.
+Weighted conformal p-values extend classical conformal prediction to handle covariate shift scenarios. **Key assumption**: The method assumes that only the marginal distribution P(X) changes between calibration and test data, while the conditional distribution P(Y|X) - the relationship between features and anomaly status - remains constant.
+This assumption is crucial for the validity of weighted conformal inference.

 The `WeightedConformalDetector` automatically estimates importance weights using logistic regression to distinguish between calibration and test samples, then uses these weights to compute adjusted p-values.